Privacy notice

 Details of why and how we collect, use and store your personal and special category data can be found in the specific privacy notices for each service.

 We use your personal information for the purpose it was collected and hold it centrally to ensure we maintain accurate records across the organisation.
-We also process personal data for the prevention of fraud.
+We also process personal data to prevent fraud.

 To provide services and to meet our legal obligations as a local authority, we sometimes need to share your personal information with external organisations.